RENBRAN/documentation/content/applications/inventory_and_mrp/inventory/product_management/product_tracking/serial_numbers.rst

    :doc:`/applications/inventory_and_mrp/inventory/product_management/product_tracking/reassign`

 .. tip::
-   In addition to using the :guilabel:`Lots/Serial Numbers dashboard`, there are several other reporting templates that display serial number.
+   In addition to using the :guilabel:`Lots/Serial Numbers` dashboard, there are several other reporting templates that display serial number.
 Go to :menuselection:`Inventory app --> Reporting`, where the :guilabel:`Locations`report, :guilabel:`Moves History`report, and :guilabel:`Moves Analysis`report all include either